CBD Oil and Weed Edibles: Health Benefits Galore in Gummies, Cocktails and More

 **Washington D.C. is the capital of the US and not a state…but you already knew that

 You can find CBD oil here.
 If you’re looking for foods & drinks that contain cannabis, they can only be found in states that have legalized marijuana for both medical and recreational use.
-Those who are connoisseurs of cannabis-infused foods & drinks, or “food cannasseurs,” would point you in the direction of these places that push the envelope.
+(In the summer of 2018, the state of California began enforcing the prevention of selling CBD in food & drinks since it has yet to be approved by the FDA.)
+Those who are connoisseurs of cannabis-infused foods & drinks, or “food cannasseurs,” would point you in the direction of these places (below) that push the envelope.

-Well, you can technically add cannabis, or solely the CBD oil to pretty much any sweet or savory food.
+Well, you can technically add cannabis, or solely the CBD oil or CBD powder to pretty much any sweet or savory food.
 Just do so responsibly by adding extremely small amounts at a time.
 If you need some inspiration, here’s a savory CBD recipe that is sure to please.

 - 4 chicken breasts (with skin)